-On special occasions we encourage parents to bring a wholesome nutritious snack for the class, such as fresh fruits and vegetables, cheese, crackers, cereal, etc. We are trying to stay away from high sugar foods except for very special occasions.
-Better yet, coordinate with the teacher and come in someday and prepare a snack in the classroom with the kids.
+On special occasions we encourage parents to bring a wholesome nutritious snack for the class, such as fresh fruits and vegetables, cheese, crackers, cereal, etc. Please coordinate with the teacher if you would like to come in and prepare a snack in the classroom with the kids.